-The traumas may be nurse focused (i.e., nurse-specific) or patient focused (i.e., nurse-patient specific).
+The traumas may be nurse-focused (i.e., nurse-specific) or patient-focused (i.e., nurse-patient specific), which may overlap.
+For example, when a medical error occurs, there may be second-victim trauma to the nurse and medically-induced trauma to the patient.
 These psychological forces are differentiated from the traumas facing humankind, such as acute, chronic, complex, and developmental traumas.

 Each individual perceives trauma in a unique way because the events, experiences, and the effects of the traumatic event(s) are exclusive to the person.
 Nurses’ genetic/biological, familial, psychological, cultural, spiritual, and environmental facets influence how traumatic events are processed.

-Select nurse-specific traumas are threaded into the work of the nurse and are unavoidable at the individual level.
+Select nurse-specific traumas are threaded into the work of the nurse and may be unavoidable at the individual level.
 These include vicarious/secondary trauma and patients’ medically-induced traumas.
-Other traumas may be mitigated or prevented by the environments produced by systems and organizations.
-These include workplace violence and insufficient resource trauma.
-System forces create environments that increase or decrease the risk for nurse-specific trauma.
+Other traumas, including workplace violence and insufficient resource trauma, may be mitigated or prevented by the environments produced by systems and organizations.
+System forces create environments that increase or decrease the risk for nurse-specific traumas.